ghbishal/nextui-nextjs-boilerplate/README.md

-# NextUI Next.js 15+ Boilerplate and Starter with Tailwind CSS, next-intl, TypeScript
+# HeroUi Next.js 15+ Boilerplate and Starter with Tailwind CSS, next-intl, TypeScript

-🚀 Welcome to the NextUI, Next.js Production Ready Boilerplate and Starter, a powerful open-source template designed for scalable projects!
+🚀 Welcome to the HeroUi, Next.js Production Ready Boilerplate and Starter, a powerful open-source template designed for scalable projects!
 This resource is packed with features to help you craft high-performance, maintainable, and delightful applications.
 Harness the combined capabilities of App Router, Tailwind CSS, and TypeScript ⚡️, all meticulously crafted with a developer-first approach using Next.js, TypeScript, ESLint, Husky, next-intl and Prettier.
 We've taken care of the heavy lifting so you can kick back, relax, and prepare to conquer the world with your extraordinary application! 🌍

 ## 📚 Features

 Experience developer awesomeness with these all-in-one features:

 - 🏎️ **[Next.js](https://nextjs.org)** - Fast by default, equipped with the App Router
-- 🏎️ **[NextUI](https://nextui.org)** - Beautiful, fast and modern React UI library
+- 🏎️ **[HeroUi](https://www.heroui.com)** - Beautiful, fast and modern React UI library
 - 💎 **[TypeScript](https://www.typescriptlang.org)** -Enhanced with the [`ts-reset`](https://github.com/total-typescript/ts-reset) library for unparalleled type safety
 - 💅 **[Tailwind CSS](https://tailwindcss.com)** - A utility-first CSS framework for rapid UI development
 - 🪡 **[Tailwind merge](https://github.com/dcastil/tailwind-merge)** - Utility function to efficiently merge Tailwind CSS classes in JS without style conflicts.